siddhiwanzkhade/FactGraph-Verifier/README.md

 FactGraph-Verifier is a knowledge-graph-grounded verification layer for LLM fact-checking.
 It takes an LLM's initial SUPPORTS / REFUTES / NOT ENOUGH INFO label, decomposes the claim into a `(subject, property, object)` triple, retrieves matching facts from a Wikidata-derived Neo4j graph, and runs that evidence through an entailment verifier (DeBERTa NLI or Qwen2.5-3B) before letting the original label stand — catching the exact failure mode where a model states a wrong answer with the same confidence as a right one, because nothing in its output exposes what evidence, if any, backs the label.

-## Features :

-* **Named Entity Recognition (NER)**: Identifies people, places, organizations, and other key entities within a claim to break it down into its core components.
-* **Knowledge Graph Retrieval & Semantic Similarity Search**: Searches a structured database of real-world facts for direct matches, and falls back to semantic similarity search when a claim is worded differently from how the fact is stored.
-* **Natural Language Inference (NLI)**: Checks whether the retrieved evidence actually supports or contradicts the claim, rather than assuming the AI's first answer is correct.
-* **Hallucination Detection**: Flags and corrects cases where the AI stated a wrong answer with full confidence, using evidence instead of guesswork.

 ## Problem